joscheuerer/hands-on-workshop/docs/lab2.md

 ![Marketplacelink](image/marketplacelink.png)
 _Fig.
 Marketplace Link_

-Once on the marketplace you can check out the different links or jsut continue to **Create Template +** which you can find on the right side of the screen.
+Once on the marketplace you can check out the different links or just continue to **Create Template +** which you can find on the right side of the screen.

 ![Create Template](image/marketplace.png)
 _Fig.
 Create template on marketplace_